fabriguespe/web3js-aave/TakeHome.md

 The sample code below includes an example of initializing a provider, and using it query the helper contract data which can be passed directly into data formatting methods.

+1.)
+How can I get a list of the recent liquidations on the Aave Polygon V3 market?

 <details>
 	<summary>Sample Code</summary>